 Anyway, I refreshed up myself and continue.
 In a short time, I did my first sale.
 A project with ProcessMaker to a municipality in Istanbul.
 We worked hard and completed successfully.
 We modeled main processes for 3 departments of the municipality and we integrated Processmaker to 7 external systems that were being used.
 Not bad for that time for the first project right?

 What we loved most about ProcessMaker was its balance between coding and non-coding components.
 It had ready made components, which you can drag and drop while creating your processes.
 But also it had the open ends which you can do simple coding -scripting- and achieve high level requirements like integrations and complex calculations.
-This is called Low–Code these days, which is what ProcessMaker had since the beginning of the ProcessMaker project back in 2000s.
+This is called Low–Code these days, which is what ProcessMaker had since the beginning of the project back in 2000s.

-9 years later, an IT guy from a big multinational Turkish company called me.
+Nine years later, an IT guy from a big multinational Turkish company called me.
 This was what he was saying in brief:

-Man, where were you?
+“Man, where have you been?
 I have been looking for you for the last 9 years!